K-Motives and Koszul Duality

-We observe that the $t$-structure and weight structure on $\KMT(\A^n_k, \Q)$ coincide!
+We observe that the $t$-structure and weight structure on $\KMT(\A^n_k)$ coincide.
 As explained in Remark \ref{rem:tstructuresonderivedcategories}(1), $t$-structures and weight structures usually behave very differently.
-Our case just happens to be quite degenerate, since $\KMT(\A^n_k, \Q)$ is semisimple.
+Our case just happens to be quite degenerate, since $\KMT(\A^n_k)$ is semi-simple.

 We observe that the induced functor